Wade Phillips: Personal life

-Wade is the son of former NFL coach Bum Phillips and Helen Wilson Phillips.
+Phillips is the son of former NFL coach Bum Phillips and Helen Wilson Phillips.
 He adored his father, both personally and professionally, stating, "I was blessed to have him as a father and coach.
 I got to coach with him for 11 years.
 He taught me everything I know about coaching.
 He taught me right and wrong.
 He taught me to enjoy life."

-Wade Phillip's son, Wes Phillips, is the offensive coordinator for the Minnesota Vikings.
+Phillips' son, Wes Phillips, is currently the offensive coordinator for the Minnesota Vikings.

-Wade and wife Laurie met in 1964 at Port Neches–Groves High School, where he was the quarterback of the football team and she was the head cheerleader.
+Phillips and wife Laurie met in 1964 at Port Neches–Groves High School, where he was the quarterback of the football team and she was the head cheerleader.

+He also appeared in several movies and/or television shows, including the classic western “Bandolero.”